freenas/freenas-docs/userguide/intro.rst

 * Log files are now generated for each VM and stored in :file:`/var/log/vm/`.
-Log files have the same name as the created VM.
+Log files have the same name as the VM.

 * The alerts list has been improved. :guilabel:`Clear All Alerts` has has been changed to :guilabel:`Dismiss All Alerts`.